-Tracking down cheap school uniform is top of mind as a third of parents are worried about the cost of sending their kids back to school after the summer holiday, recent research has shown.
+Tracking down cheap school uniform is top of mind as a third of parents are worried about the cost of sending their kids back to school after the summer holiday, research has shown.

 According to the survey, by financial charity Turn2us, more than one in three parents also feel that there are too many extras, like school trips, books and sports equipment, to pay for when sending children to school.